 Do you want a minimalist farmhouse or a flashy Mediterranean?
 Are you into contemporary architecture, or are you a traditionalist at heart?
-Maybe you want a transitional home, that blends several different design styles.
+Maybe you want a transitional home, that blends several different California beach house styles.

-Modern farmhouses have become increasingly in-demand in recent years.
-These homes are bright and airy, with roomy kitchens, clean millwork, wide-planked floors, cheerful palettes, wooden siding and simple lines.
+Modern farmhouses are increasingly in-demand in recent years.
+These bright, airy homes have roomy kitchens, clean millwork, wide-planked floors, cheerful palettes, wooden siding, and simple lines.

 The vibe is cozy and nostalgic.
-Interior design may incorporate shiplap walls, apron sinks, Dutch or barn doors and upcycled vintage fixtures.
+Interior design incorporates shiplap walls, apron sinks, Dutch or barn doors, and upcycled vintage fixtures.
 An old wagon wheel may find new life as a dining chandelier.
 An antique sideboard may be inlaid with a sink, to become a bathroom counter.
 Organic materials and rustic touches, such as exposed beams and stone fireplaces, are also common.
-We like to give modern farmhouses a coastal flair by incorporating light wood flooring and finishes and plenty of windows and pastel colors.
+We give modern farmhouses a coastal flair by incorporating light wood flooring and finishes and plenty of windows and pastel colors.

-Overall, modern farmhouses are reminiscent of America’s heartland and a simpler time, when meal preparation took up much of the day and everyone gathered around the table.
+Overall, modern farmhouses recall America’s heartland and a simpler time, when meal preparation took up much of the day and everyone gathered around the table.
 But in the South Bay, farmhouse floor plans are more open and view-friendly than any generations-old farmhouse you would find in the Great Plains.

-If you’re looking for dynamic design that is both conceptual and playful, contemporary may be your perfect fit.
+If you’re looking for dynamic design that is both conceptual and playful, contemporary may be your California style.

 Cape Cod homes are marked by multi-paned, symmetrical windows, wood-shingle or clapboard exteriors and wooden cut-out balconies.
 Usually the layout begins with a symmetrical center, often with asymmetrical offshoots.
 In early Cape Cods, those offshoots were built by various generations, as families grew.